 Decision Support System

-Decision support system (DSS) is used to analyze data and make decisions.
+A decision support system (DSS) is used to analyze data and make decisions.
 Different managers require different types of information.
 DSS provides information for different types of users according to their needs.
-The programs that analyze data are known as online analytical processing (OLAP) application.
+The programs that analyze data are known as online analytical processing (OLAP) applications.

 The OLAP application that uses multi-dimensional databases is called MOLAP.
 The OLAP applications that use the relational database are called ROLAP.